johnnyw66/SAP2/README.md

 ---

 **27th August**: Addressing decoding is supported.
 I have now split the memory into two sections.
 0x000 to 0x7fff now holds a ROM.
 0x8000 to 0xffff is a 32 Kb RAM module.
-The ROM currently holds the 3 byte of instruction 'JMP 0x8000' at address 0x0000 -
+The ROM currently holds the 3 byte instruction 'JMP 0x8000' at address 0x0000 -

 Added example circuit to do memory mapped IO.
 Writes to 0x7ff0, 0x7ff1, 0x7ff2 set up registers to a crude sound system.
 See **sound.asm**